 The word on-site is often hyphenated.
 It is typically used to describe a facility or service provided at a particular location.

 Apartment buildings frequently have an on-site gym.
-They usually have on-site laundry facilities.
-Office buildings might have on-site childcare and dry cleaning.
+They often have on-site laundry facilities.
+Office buildings may have on-site childcare and dry cleaning.

-Traditionally, on-site has been spelled with a hyphen but, these days, the word often appears without a hyphen.
-The name of this website is onsite-training.com!
+Traditionally, on-site has been spelled with a hyphen but these days, it often appears without a hyphen.
+My company offers onsite Microsoft Excel training to government, non-profit, and private sector organizations.

 Let’s check in with the experts!

 Merriam-Webster indicates that the correct spelling is with the hyphen (on-site).
-The Cambridge Dictionary includes both versions (on-site and onsite), while the American Heritage dictionary omits the hyphen (onsite).
+The Cambridge Dictionary includes both versions (onsite or on-site), while the American Heritage dictionary omits the hyphen (onsite).

 Clear as mud, right?